 - 1 tbsp Tamari sauce (to marinate the meat)

 - 1/3 lemon (use the juice to marinate the meat)

-Start by preparing the vegetables first so they are all preparare and ready to cook when needed.
-Peel, wash and cut onions julienne or however you fancy but not finely chopped but rather chunckier.
+- Start by preparing the vegetables first so they are all prepare and ready to cook when needed.
+Peel, wash and cut onions julienne or however you fancy but not finely chopped but rather chunkier.

-Wash and split/cut the broccoli stems from the the florets.
+- Wash and split/cut the broccoli stems from the florets.
 Put aside on a plate.

-Shred the meat into thin strips and place in a bowl with some Tamari sauce and the lemon juice.
-Remember to turn and toss a few times so meat does get marinated properly.
+- Shred the meat into thin strips and place in a bowl with some Tamari sauce and the lemon juice.
+Remember to turn and toss a few times so that the meat does get marinated properly.

 - Place a deeper pan on medium fire with half of the coconut oil in.
 Add the onions and the beans.
 Cook for 2 minutes tossing it a couple of times.
 No need to cover.